bpstephanie/The_Country_Quiz/README.md

  - The How To Play Modal gives the user instructions for the quiz.

  - The Welcome Message Modal is what users will see first when loading The Country Quiz.
-From this window, the user will be able to navigate to the HoW To Play Modal or the Main Game Page.
+From this window, the user will be able to navigate to the How To Play Modal or the Main Game Page.

 - The [Main Game Page](index.html) has the following areas:
     - The username area: where the user is asked to enter their name.